-The proposal constitutes inappropriate development within the Green Belt as the proposed extensions, in conjunction with the existing extensions, represent a disproportionate addition to the size of the original building.
+- 1. The proposal constitutes inappropriate development within the Green Belt as the proposed extensions, in conjunction with the existing extensions, represent a disproportionate addition to the size of the original building.
 There are insufficient very special circumstances demonstrated to clearly outweigh the harm resulting from the inappropriateness of the proposed development and the significant harm upon openness.
-Accordingly the proposal is contrary to Saved Policy E8 of the Broxtowe Local Plan 2004, Policy 8 of the Draft Part 2 Local Plan and Section 13: Protecting Green Belt Land of the National Planning Policy Framework (NPPF) 2019 and there are no other material considerations that justify treating this proposal as an exception.
+Accordingly, the proposal is contrary to Policy 8 of the Part 2 Local Plan and Section 13: Protecting Green Belt Land of the National Planning Policy Framework (NPPF) 2021 and there are no other material considerations that justify treating this proposal as an exception. - 1.
 Note to Applicant

-The Council has tried to act positively and proactively in the determination of this application.
-However, it was considered that there were not any minor alterations which could be made to the scheme to make the proposal acceptable.
+The Council has tried to act positively and proactively in the determination of this application, however it was not considered that there were any minor alterations which could be made to the scheme to make the proposal acceptable.